HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_01/Check_Point.md

 ```
 Lets fix the code.

-The name of the method "Main" is misspelled should be "main".
+The name of the method "Main" is misspelled, should be "main".

 The keyword static is missing.